uhop/stream-chain/README.md

 The constructor accepts following arguments:

 * `fns` is an array of functions or stream instances.
   * If a value is a function, a `Transform` stream is created, which calls this function with two parameters: `chunk` (an object), and an optional `encoding`.
-See [documentation](https://nodejs.org/api/stream.html#stream_transform_transform_chunk_encoding_callback) for more details on those parameters.
+See [Node's documentation](https://nodejs.org/api/stream.html#stream_transform_transform_chunk_encoding_callback) for more details on those parameters.
 The function will be called in context of the created stream.
     * If it is a regular function, it can return:
       * Regular value:
         * Array of values to pass several or zero values to the next stream as they are.